maitreyak/APUE_Book_Solutions/chapter10.md

     return(0);
 }
 ```
 On linux 3.2, the fwrite completes without getting interupted, emperically.
-However, no signals are blocked during the process and instead /prod/<pid>/status for the running process shows signals in pending state while the read occurs.
+However, no signals are blocked during the process and instead /prod/<pid>/status for the running process show the signal is in pending state while the write occurs.

 Therefore, the behaviour of fwrite and signals seems non-portable.